11 Ways to Eat Less Sugar

 How to Eat Less Sugar

-Here are 11 simple tips eat less sugar that you can start implementing today.
+Here are 11 tips to eat less sugar that you can start implementing today.

 1. Eat a Savoury Breakfast